toliva/ConnectivityContent/apis/03-Hackathon/04-Lodging-Sort-Rank-(experimental)/01-quickstart.md

 ## Reading Sort Rank Data

+**Warning: Not Real Time, Need Top TPID Information First**: For this API to return data, a few conditions need to be met.
+First, the hotel needs to have data from the Top TPID API available, as this API internally relies on Top TPID information.
+Once that condition is met, and the API returns the hotel, the hotel needs to receive at least 5 valid searches from Expedia core points of sale (Expedia.com, Travelocity.com, Orbitz.com).
+The data for searches and sort rank is computed roughly every 3 hours.

 The most basic call to retreive sort rank data is to simply pass a hotel id to the <lodging-sort/v1/hops/HopsAverageRanks> endpoint via a query parameter.

 ```